diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 		- "**For in one Spirit we were <mark>all</mark> baptized into one body—Jews or Greeks, slaves or free—and <mark>all</mark> were made to drink of one Spirit.**" - 1 Corinthian 12:13
 	- Paul goes one step further to make sure he calls out all people, "Jew or Greek" (representing non Jews some translate to gentiles), "slave or free".
 He doubles up on making it clear that "all", really means "all".
 			- **aside** - I believe Jew or Greek was to represent cultural and or religious status, while slave or free was to represent socioeconomic status.
-	- "One Spirit" put us here into the body the whole, but we were "all made (designed) to drink of one Spirit".
+	- "One Spirit" put us here into the body the whole, but we were "all made (designed) to drink of (accept the) one Spirit".
 	- In verses 14-26 I see Paul explaining how we are all connected, and have a purpose to play, whether we agree or not.

 YOU ARE HERE.